senadev42/testTaskClient/Readme.md

 4. Start the development server using the command:

    ```
-   npm start
+   npm run dev
    ```

    This will run the application on `http://localhost:4000`.
-   Sure, here's the updated version without links:
+This can be changed in vite.config.ts.

+## Usage

+The website has three major pages.
+Search, NearMe and History.

+1. Search: Enter a country name and select a country from the drop down.
+2. NearMe: Press the near me button upon which the website will ask your browser for location permission.
+Provided permission and the page will load a list of cities near the area.
+3. History: Will provide a list of all countries searched in the search page.

 ## Technologies Used